sveri/friend-ui/README.md

 # Warning
-This project is not used in a productive environment yet, so try it on your own risk.
+This project is not used in a production environment yet, so try it at your own risk.

 # friendui

-A Clojure library designed to wrap cemerick's friend ([_https://github.com/cemerick/friend_]) library.
+A Clojure library designed to wrap cemerick's `friend` ([_https://github.com/cemerick/friend_]) library.
 It provides templates for login / signup with email activation.
 Additionally there is an admin interface where one can edit existing users or add new ones.